Sociologist: Job Description, Duties and Requirements

 The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for sociologists will rise by 15% throughout the 2012-2022 decade.
 Given the relatively few positions available, however, competition is expected to be stiff; candidates with advanced degrees are likely to see the most favorable job prospects.

-In 2012, the BLS listed the average annual salary for sociologists as $80,820.
-The federal government's executive branch, consulting and scientific research were the three industries that paid the most at that time, offering sociologists average salaries of more than $92,000 per year.
+In 2013, the BLS listed the average annual salary for sociologists as $78,120.
+The federal government's executive branch, scientific research and local government were the three industries that paid the most at that time, offering sociologists average salaries of more than $68,360 per year.

 Related to Sociologist: Job Description, Duties and Requirements